 “One of the most fundamental concepts of experience marketing is that value does not only reside in the object of consumption (products and services), and in seeking out and processing information about such objects; value also lies in the experience of consumption.”

 Value does not only reside in the object of consumption – which can be either a product or service – but also lies in the experience of consumption – Bernd Schmitt describes the notion of experiences in a more recent study of his.
 This is most likely the result of customers wanting to ‘have it all’, as they rely more and more on products, services, and experiences to curate their life.

 In this sense, Schmitt’s concept was a breath of fresh air.
 He instigated the idea that companies should step above functional features and a product-oriented approach and instead put the customer in the center by focusing on consumption situations, such as shaving in front of the mirror or driving your car.
 Therefore the purpose of experiential marketing is to enhance these situations.

 Buyers feel less loyal nowadays.
 And it’s no surprise, because they have a book’s worth of data about their favorite product literally at their fingertips.
 Thanks to the Internet they are able to make well-informed decisions, and if they find a competitor who offers higher discounts or lower prices, they switch teams without a second thought.
 Experiences, on the other hand, go beyond evaluative judgement and feature a number of other stimulus generated by the environment.
 Even better, they can create an unexpected attachment, since experiences are sometimes absent from brand association.

-In brief, experiential marketing gives your business a leg up on the competition.
+In brief, the experiential marketing model gives your business a leg up on the competition.
 It doesn’t matter if you don’t offer the biggest discount on Black Friday (we actually believe 0% off is the new sexy)… customers will still choose you over other companies because the one-of-a-kind experiences you offer are far more convincing than simple numbers.